Dick's Picks Volume 11

 Dick's Picks Volume 11 is the 11th live album in the Dick's Picks series of releases by the Grateful Dead.
 It was recorded at the Stanley Theater in Jersey City on September 27, 1972.

 This release is known to have a patched cut in the original soundboard tapes.
-If certain soundboards are missing parts of a song those creating the release will attempt to patch the cut if possible.
-Sometimes this is from an audience source or from an entirely different show.
-There is no database for these fixed soundboards and hence is up to the listeners to stumble upon such a discovery.
-Track 2 on Disc 2, I Know You Rider, contains a patch from 1972-09-24 which occurs at 1:55 to 2:20 on the track.
-It is possible that there are other fixed cuts on this release.
+If certain soundboards are missing parts of a song, the official release may contain a patched cut.
+Patches sometimes originate from an audience source or from an entirely different show.
+There is no database for soundboards patched with an audience source and, hence, is up to the listeners to discover patched cuts while listening.
+For instance, "I Know You Rider", on disc 2, contains a patch from 1972-09-24 which occurs at 1:55 to 2:20 on the track.
+It is possible that there are other patched cuts on this release.

 Enclosure and concert notes

 Included in the release is a single sheet of paper, printed on both sides and folded into thirds, yielding a six-page enclosure.
 The front cover is a replica of the disc's cover and the back cover shows a small, oval-shaped image of what looks like a Sconce (light fixture) or other small sculpture, engraved with Stanley in uppercase and presumably from the venue, against a background of clouds that flows seamlessly into the clouds on the cover.
 The inside contains three pages of notes about the show and a page listing the contents of and credits for the release.